The Far Right’s Deadly Embrace of Anti-Vaccine Stupidity

 As CREW explained Wednesday:

 Over the past seven years, the USPS has reportedly paid approximately $286 million to XPO Logistics, DeJoy’s ex-employer, and has “ramped up its business” with the company since DeJoy’s appointment as postmaster general.
-After his appointment, DeJoy continued to hold financial interests […]
+After his appointment, DeJoy continued to hold financial interests in XPO […]

 Read the Full Article